jgrou/ProjectEuler/README.md

 # ProjectEuler
-These are my Python solutions for \url{Project Euler}{https://projecteuler.net/about}.
+These are my Python solutions for [Project Euler](https://projecteuler.net/about).